January 24, 2022

 • Eggplant – Use globe/American eggplants, the most common type you find at the market.

-• Tomatoes – Fresh only!
-This isn’t pasta sauce, no canned tomatoes here.
-The tomatoes need to be blanched to remove the skin (read recipe below), and while some recipes call to remove the seeds, we are keeping it simple here, cube the tomatoes seeds and all.
+• Tomatoes – I originally posted this recipe and called for fresh only tomatoes.
+Since then I have tried SO many canned tomatoes and there are some that taste summer fresh right out of the can.
+I always recommend fresh but if you want to save time or it is off season buy whole canned tomatoes.
+Delallo and San Merican Tomatoes are my favorite brands.
+If opting for fresh the tomatoes need to be blanched to remove the skin (read recipe below), and while some recipes call to remove the seeds, we are keeping it simple here, cube the tomatoes seeds and all.

 • Cilantro